Yamaha Silent Guitar Review: A Closer Look At SLG200 Model’s

 Yamaha SLG200 has plenty of controls onboard, allowing you to finetune sound output.
 Among its controls are:

-This is traditional for acoustic-electrics and electrics and allows you to hook the guitar to headphones, external speakers, or an amp.
+This is traditional for electro-acoustics and electric guitars which allows you to hook the guitar to headphones, external speakers or an amp.

 Construction & Playability